awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-python.md

     Take note of the timing information—the number of milliseconds required for the `GetItem`, `Query`, and `Scan` tests\.

-1. In the previous step, you ran the programs against the Amazon DynamoDB endpoint\.
-Now run the programs again, but this time the `GetItem`, `Query`, and `Scan` operations are processed by your DAX cluster\.
+1. In the previous step, you ran the programs against the DynamoDB endpoint\.
+Now run the programs again, but this time, the `GetItem`, `Query`, and `Scan` operations are processed by your DAX cluster\.

    To determine the endpoint for your DAX cluster, choose one of the following:
    + **Using the DynamoDB console** — Choose your DAX cluster\.
-The cluster endpoint is shown on the console; for example:
+The cluster endpoint is shown on the console, as in the following example\.

      ```
      mycluster.frfx8h.clustercfg.dax.usw2.amazonaws.com:8111
      ```
-   + **Using the AWS CLI** — Type the following command:
+   + **Using the AWS CLI** — Enter the following command\.

      ```
      aws dax describe-clusters --query "Clusters[*].ClusterDiscoveryEndpoint"
      ```

-     The cluster endpoint port and address are shown in the output; for example:
+     The cluster endpoint port and address are shown in the output, as in this example\.

      ```
      {